-During the uncertain and scary times we are living in right now, it’s nice to see veterans and businesses do what they can to help the community.
+During the uncertain times we are living in right now, it’s nice to see our alumni, veterans, and veteran business owners do what they can to help the community.
 Below are only a couple of stories we wanted to highlight to show that in this time of crisis, now more than ever, we are all in this together.

 In partnership with the Tampa Bay chapter of the United States Bartenders’ Guild, Horse Soldier Bourbon in St. Petersburg has launched a relief initiative for local bartenders who are out of work at the moment, tapping them to lead its new live-streaming speakeasy series.